 I've also read several noirish western novels - for example by Lewis B. Patten and Gordon Shirreffs -, but this is what you usually call noir: the hero is a total anti-hero, he won't do anything to stop his downfall and the ending sure ain't happy.
-There's also a femme fatale and there's also some loot which never surfaces, by the way, which increases the noir feel in the book.
+There's also the femme fatale, and there's also a loot which never surfaces, by the way, which increases the noir feel in the book.

 This is a clever take on Hemingway's short story "The Killers", even though similar things happen in the film Robert Siodmak made based on that story in the late fourties.
 DeRosso has another goal in his mind, though: his focus is on the killer who wishes to put an end to his life, not on the victim.
 And Siodmak's killers (and later Don Siegel's) are not victims of cruel life, like Randall, they are only professionals who think maybe there's a reward somewhere in there.
 Randall hears pretty soon that there's a reward, but he's not interested in it, which baffles his enemies.

 DeRosso's style is terse and sometimes poetic.
-It's also a bit clumsy sometimes, which may be the result of not enough proofreading and editing.
-(Hey, I notice it's worthy even though I hate it myself!)
+It's also a bit clumsy sometimes, which may be a result of not enough proofreading and editing.
 There are some empty holes in the drama (not necessarily in the plot), but I don't mind that when the dark atmosphere and claustrophobics are as intense as they are here.
 All the characters in the book are doomed, some because of their laziness to do anything worthwhile, some because they are set to do something bad and try to come up with a reward.
 (In this DeRosso is quite different from another writer whom I consider to be another top noirist in westerns: Dean Owen.
 Owen's characters seem paranoid and maniacally driven, while in DeRosso's universe no one simply cares.)